-The Company has no significant non-controlling interests as at 30 June 2022 and 2021.
+The Company has no significant non-controlling interests as at 30 June 2023 and 2022.
 Accordingly, no details of non-controlling interests is presented.

-On 30 June 2022, the Company's subsidiary, OKH Holdings Pte.
-Ltd. had acquired 300,000 paid-up ordinary share of OKH Development Pte.
-Ltd. from the minority shareholder, ZACD (Woodlands) Pte.
-Ltd. for a nominal fee of S\$1 which represent the 15% of the issued and paid-up ordinary share capital of OKH Development Pte.
-Ltd..
+On 30 June 2022, the Company's subsidiary, OKH Holdings Pte Ltd had acquired 300,000 paid-up ordinary shares of OKH Development Pte Ltd from the minority shareholder, ZACD (Woodlands) Pte Ltd for a nominal fee of S\$1 which represent the 15% of the issued and paid-up ordinary share capital of OKH Development Pte.
+Ltd.